OASL Logo Empowering Oregon Students by Supporting School Libraries

 How the level of engagement is communicated in an online forum.
 Examples include:

-• affirmation of content e.g. forwarding, reposting, retweeting
+• Affirmation of content (forwarding, reposting, sharing)

-• amplification of expression through typography, emoticons or "likes"
+• Amplification of expression through typography, emoticons, or "likes"

-• immediacy or delay of response
+• Immediacy or delay of response

-• inclusion or exclusion of others
+• Inclusion or exclusion of others

-• symbolic content (e.g. emoticons or likes)
+• Symbolic content (emoticons or likes)

 Online participation